 The moderate sedimentation rates and generally high carbonate content of the Site 1265 sediments are consistent with the relatively shallow depth of the site.
 During the Paleogene, the site apparently remained above the lysocline depth with the exception of several brief periods in the latest Paleocene and early Eocene, including the P/E boundary.
 The latter is marked by an abrupt contact between upper Paleocene nannofossil ooze and lower Eocene dusky red, zeolite- and nannofossil-bearing clay that grades upcore into nannofossil ooze.
-The minimum carbonate concentration at this "intermediate" depth site is ~30 wt%, whereas minimum values near 0 wt% characterize the deeper F24.
-Parameters used to define Site 1265 lithostratigraphic units, p.
-75.
+The minimum carbonate concentration at this "intermediate" depth site is ~30 wt%, whereas minimum values near 0 wt% characterize the deeper and shallower Sites 1262 and 1263, respectively.
+Either carbonate was bioturbated into the first centimeters above the contact at Site 1265 or the earliest Eocene is not represented at Site 1265.
+Moreover, the P/E boundary interval is marked by sharp increases in MS and a decrease in color lightness.
+The benthic foraminiferal extinction event occurs just below the base of this layer at 318.81 to 318.86 mcd.
+This coincides with the brief appearance of excursion planktonic foraminifer taxa and slightly precedes an abundance shift in nannofossils from Fasciculithus to Zygrhablithus.